cnorick/curse-of-strahd-notes/Locations/The Amber Temple (X).md

 #### South Sarcophagus.

 The vestige within this sarcophagus offers the dark gift of Zrin-Hala, the Howling Storm.
 Zrin-Hala's gift is the power to create lightning.
-This dark gift allows its beneficiary to cast the [lightning bolt](https://longo.com.br/5e/spells.html#lightning%20bolt_phb) spell as an action.
+This dark gift allows its beneficiary to cast the [[Lightning Bolt]] spell as an action.
 After it has been used three times, the dark gift vanishes.

 As soon as this dark gift is received, one side of the beneficiary's face sags and loses all feeling.

+- Vestige: Zrin-Hala, the Howling Storm
+- Gift: power to create lightning
+- Pro: to cast the [[Lightning Bolt]] spell as an action.
+	- After it has been used three times, the dark gift vanishes
+- Con: As soon as this dark gift is received, one side of the beneficiary's face sags and loses all feeling.

 #### East Sarcophagus.

 The vestige within this sarcophagus offers the dark gift of Sykane, the Soul Hungerer.
 Sykane's gift is the power to raise the recently deceased.
-This dark gift allows its beneficiary to cast the [raise dead](https://longo.com.br/5e/spells.html#raise%20dead_phb) spell as an action.
+This dark gift allows its beneficiary to cast the [[Raise Dead]] spell as an action.
 After it has been used three times, the dark gift vanishes.

 As soon as this dark gift is received, the beneficiary's eyes glow a sickly yellow until the dark gift vanishes.
 The beneficiary also gains the following flaw: "If I help someone, I expect payment in return."

+- Vestige: Sykane, the Soul Hungerer
+- Gift: power to raise the recently deceased
+- Pro: cast the [[Raise Dead]] spell as an action
+	- After it has been used three times, the dark gift vanishes
+- Con:  As soon as this dark gift is received, the beneficiary's eyes glow a sickly yellow until the dark gift vanishes.
+The beneficiary also gains the following flaw: "If I help someone, I expect payment in return."

 ### X33b.
 Vault of Maverus

-The amber door to this room is sealed with an [arcane lock](https://longo.com.br/5e/spells.html#arcane%20lock_phb) spell.
+The amber door to this room is sealed with an [[Arcane Lock]] spell.
 The password to suppress the spell is "Maverus."
-The door is otherwise identical to the door of [area X33a](https://longo.com.br/5e/adventure.html#cos,13,x33a.%20vault%20of%20shalx).
+The door is otherwise identical to the door of [[#X33a.
+Vault of Shalx]].

-This room has amber-glazed walls, a blue marble floor, and three amber sarcophagi standing in alcoves.
+> This room has amber-glazed walls, a blue marble floor, and three amber sarcophagi standing in alcoves.

 The ceiling here is 10 feet high.
 Characters who touch the amber sarcophagi are offered dark gifts by the evil vestiges contained within them (see the "Amber Sarcophagi" sidebar).

-North Sarcophagus.
+#### North Sarcophagus.

 The vestige within this sarcophagus offers the dark gift of Savnok the Inscrutible.
 Savnok's gift is the power to shield the mind.
-This dark gift takes the form of a [mind blank](https://longo.com.br/5e/spells.html#mind%20blank_phb) spell cast on the beneficiary.
+This dark gift takes the form of a [[Mind Blank]] spell cast on the beneficiary.
 The spell has an extended duration of 1 year, after which the dark gift vanishes.

 The beneficiary's eyes melt away upon receiving this dark gift, leaving empty sockets that can still see.

+- Vestige: Savnok the Inscrutible
+- Gift: the power to shield the mind
+- Pro: a [[Mind Blank]] spell is cast on the beneficiary
+	- The spell has an extended duration of 1 year, after which the dark gift vanishes
+- Con:  he beneficiary's eyes melt away upon receiving this dark gift, leaving empty sockets that can still see

-East Sarcophagus.
+#### East Sarcophagus.

 The vestige within this sarcophagus offers the dark gift of Tarakamedes, the Grave Wyrm.
 Tarakamedes's gift is the power of flight.
 The beneficiary of this dark gift grows skeletal wings and gains a flying speed of 50 feet.

 The beneficiary of this dark gift must eat bones or grave dirt to survive.
 At dawn, if the creature has not eaten at least 1 pound of bones or grave dirt in the past 24 hours, it dies.

+- Vestige: Tarakamedes, the Grave Wyrm
+- Gift: the power of flight
+- Pro: grows skeletal wings and gains a flying speed of 50 feet
+- Con:  The beneficiary of this dark gift must eat bones or grave dirt to survive.
+At dawn, if the creature has not eaten at least 1 pound of bones or grave dirt in the past 24 hours, it dies

-South Sarcophagus.
+#### South Sarcophagus.

 The vestige within this sarcophagus offers the dark gift of Shami-Amourae, the Lady of Delights.
 Shami-Amourae's gift is the power of persuasion.
-This dark gift allows its beneficiary to cast the [suggestion](https://longo.com.br/5e/spells.html#suggestion_phb) spell as an action, and saving throws against the spell have disadvantage.
+This dark gift allows its beneficiary to cast the [[Suggestion]] spell as an action, and saving throws against the spell have disadvantage.
 After it has been used three times, the dark gift vanishes.

 The beneficiary of this dark gift gains an extra finger on each hand, as well as the following flaw: "I can't get enough pleasure.
+I desire others to create beauty for me at all times."

+- Vestige: Shami-Amourae, the Lady of Delights
+- Gift: the power of persuasion
+- Pro: can cast the [[Suggestion]] spell as an action
+	- saving throws against the spell have disadvantage
+	- After it has been used three times, the dark gift vanishes
+- Con: The beneficiary of this dark gift gains an extra finger on each hand, as well as the following flaw: "I can't get enough pleasure.
 I desire others to create beauty for me at all times."

 ### X33c.
 Ghastly Vault